wjlroe/rs_floating_duration/CROSS_COMPILATION.md

 ## Supported Ruby Versions

-- Ruby 2.7+
-- Ruby 3.0+
-- Ruby 3.1+
 - Ruby 3.2+
 - Ruby 3.3+

-Note: Ruby 2.6 is not supported due to compatibility issues with Magnus 0.6.2.
+- Ruby 3.4+

+Note: This gem uses Ruby's stable ABI (introduced in 3.2), so a single binary works across all Ruby 3.2+ versions.
+Ruby 2.7, 3.0, and 3.1 are no longer supported as of version 0.3.0.

 ## Prerequisites